deadlyvipers/dojo_rules/introduction.md

 Hello, my Name is Evgeny.
-I like Ruby & Electives, also I waiting for Python classes at Codeschool.
+I like Ruby & Electives, also I'm waiting for a Python class at Codeschool.
+Deadly skills:
+*linux
+*bash
+*python
+*git
+*go